 Chapter two called "Hra v období předškolního věku" (Play in Pre-School Age) focuses on pre-school children's play.
 The author expresses the substance of play in this period quoting A. S. Neill: "Childhood means play and children can never grow tired of play."
 The author deals with significance of play.
-She describes the specific features and classification of play in direct relation to the pre-school age as a specific development stage.
+She describes the specific features and classification of play in direct relation to the preschool age as a specific development stage.
 Children's play goes through qualitative changes, which are directly related to development stages.
 Knowing these specific features allows teachers to approach children and their play in a competent manner and, thus, provide children with desirable space for their play.
-Teachers and also students often find it difficult to be well versed in the classification of play in terms of various approaches (the level of guidance, organisation, kind of activity, etc.), which allows readers to have a comprehensive knowledge of children's play.
+Teachers and also students often find it difficult to be well versed in the classification of play.
+The author did not omit this area and provides readers with information on the classification of play in terms of various approaches (the level of guidance, organisation, kind of activity, etc.), which allows readers to have a comprehensive knowledge of children's play.
 In the last sub-chapter of the second chapter the author focuses on toys, their importance and suitability for pre-school children's play.
 In this aspect, the author also provides references to important documents in which adults can find out what is necessary for buying toys that are harmless to health.